rseetech/React-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

-16. ### How different is React’s ES6 syntax when compared to ES5?
+16. ### How different is Reacts ES6 syntax when compared to ES5?

    Syntax has changed from ES5 to ES6 in the following aspects: